AleSua93/ratda/README.md

+_Read this in other languages: [Spanish](README.es.md), [English](README.md)_

-# RATDA (Recomposición a través de algoritmos)
+# RATDA (Recomposition through algorithms)

-#### Por Julián Ventura, Pilar Victorio, Juan Cruz Dibella, Alejandro Suárez y Gioconda Cañas.
+#### By Julián Ventura, Pilar Victorio, Juan Cruz Dibella, Alejandro Suárez and Gioconda Cañas.

+Code repository for the web application hosted at https://ratda.vercel.app/